45678/miniLockLib/README.md

     <script src="miniLockLib.js" charset="utf-8"></script>

+Or `npm install 45678/miniLockLib.git` and require it in your program with:

+    miniLockLib = require('miniLockLib')

-Now you are ready to call `miniLockLib` methods from your Javascript program...
+Now you are ready to call `miniLockLib` methods from your computer program...

 __Examples__